 Creates an instance of a class that implements RawDoubleWriter and accesses memory of region in the address range described by base, stride, and count.
-The actual extent of the memory addressed by the object is stride \ size of base-The starting physical address accessible through the returned instance.
+The actual extent of the memory addressed by the object is stride size of RawDoubleWriter count.

-RawDoubleWriter \ count.
 The object is allocated in the current memory area of the calling thread.